mncmb/ninevox/readme.md

 # mallab
-A classical malware analysis lab environment, following the 2 box approach.
+A classic malware analysis lab environment, following the 2 box approach.
 One Windows VM is used for detonation and analysis of malware, the 2nd VM acts as a router and fakes web and other services.

 ![netplan mallab](pics/mallab.jpg)